Having a Good Time

 }

-You may have to trim a bit the code for corner cases, but I wouldn’t care because there is a simpler way.
+You may have to trim a bit of the code for corner cases, but I wouldn’t care because there is a simpler way.
 An interesting property of modulo arithmetic is that

 a - b = modulo[n]( a- b )

 as long as a – b < n.
-That means that if we manage to transform the comparison operation from absolute to relative then we can forget about the overflow and roll over problem.
+That means that if we manage to transform the comparison operation from absolute to relative, then we can forget about the overflow and rollover problem.
 So the following code:

 if( workingSpan < now - startTime )